Spy case against Georgian photographers ‘weak’: lawyer

-The case has caused widespread concern within Georgia's media community but the authorities say the men were detained for passing on documents clearly marked as secret, not because of their journalistic work.
+The authorities say the men were detained for passing on documents clearly marked as secret, not because of their journalistic work.

-"We must emphasise that the detention of the photographers has nothing to do with freedom of the media and the restriction of media activities," Saakashvili's spokeswoman Manana Manjgaladze said at a news conference on Tuesday.
+“We must emphasise that the detention of the photographers has nothing to do with freedom of the media and the restriction of media activities,” Saakashvili’s spokeswoman Manana Manjgaladze said at a news conference.

-However another of the suspects, foreign ministry photographer Giorgi Abdaladze, claimed on Monday that they were targeted because they photographed protesters beaten by riot police at a rally in May and sold the "shocking" pictures to international media.
+However another of the suspects, foreign ministry photographer Giorgi Abdaladze, has claimed that they were targeted because they photographed protesters beaten by riot police at a rally in May and sold the “shocking” pictures to international media.

-The interior ministry described the claim as "ridiculous".
+The interior ministry has described the claim as “ridiculous”.

-The United States, Georgia's main international supporter, has called for any trial to be "transparent and accountable".
+The United States, Georgia’s main Western supporter, has also called for transparency.

 “You know we believe in freedom of the media; but if, in fact, there have been actions incompatible with that, then we would want to see a transparent and accountable judicial process,” US State Department spokeswoman Victoria Nuland said at a briefing on Monday.